Oregon Substance Abuse and Treatment

 Narconon Offers an Improved Solution

-After withdrawal is complete, each recovering person goes on to engage in counseling and life skills training that create a new drug-free way of living.
-As more Oregon citizens fully recover from the desire to use drugs, the more the Oregonians can return to the enjoyment of life in their beautiful state.
+As more Oregon citizens fully recover from the desire to use drugs, the more they can return to the enjoyment of life in their beautiful State.